Greg Call, Professional Photographer

 For ten years he has been publishing MoresCreekSummit.com, a well known resource dedicated to provide snow stability assessment, ski/riding conditions, weather and maps of Pilot/Freeman/Sunset Peaks as well as other locations in Central Idaho and Eastern Oregon.

 His passion is sharing hidden pow shots with friends and clients, and explore remote backcountry destinations in Idaho, Colorado, the Andes, and the Pyrenees.

 Avalanche Science is dedicated to provide the BEST Avalanche Education in the USA and Internationally.

-Avalanche Science is an AIARE Avalanche Course Provider operating in the Boise Mountains of Central Idaho, the Chilean/Argentine Andes, and Spanish/Andorran Pyrenees.
+Avalanche Science is a AAA endorsed and AIARE course provider operating in the Boise Mountains of Central Idaho, the Chilean/Argentine Andes, Eastern Europe Fagaras Mountains, and Spanish/Andorran Pyrenees.

 Excerpt: Rodriguez's commitment to both educate backcountry users and protect his favorite places remains steadfast.

 "Just leave the place better than it was before," he said, noting the fragility of backcountry access.
 "Can you imagine if we all do that?"